Sharp variance estimator and causal bootstrap in stratified randomized experiments: Simulation

 \subsection{Stratified Randomized Experiments}

 In this section, we assess the finite-sample performance of the proposed methods in stratified randomized experiments.
-We first examine the sharp variance estimator.
-Then, we compare three inference approaches: the normal approximation with the Neyman-type variance estimator (Neyman+Normal), the normal approximation with the sharp variance estimator (Sharp+Normal), and the causal bootstrap based on rank-preserving imputation with the sharp variance estimator (Sharp+Bootstrap).
+We begin by examining the sharp variance estimator, followed by a comparison of three inference approaches: the normal approximation with the Neyman-type variance estimator (Neyman+Normal), the normal approximation with the sharp variance estimator (Sharp+Normal), and the causal bootstrap based on rank-preserving imputation with the sharp variance estimator (Sharp+Bootstrap).

-Our data-generating process (DGP) involves three aspects: stratum configurations, the proportion of treated units, and the relationship between $\yi[0]$ and $\yi[1]$.
-For the stratum configurations, we consider the number of strata $M=10$ or 20 and the stratum size $\nm=10$ or 40.
+Our data-generating process (DGP) involves three key components: stratum configurations, the proportion of treated units, and the relationship between $\yi[0]$ and $\yi[1]$.
+For the stratum configurations, we consider $M=10$ or $M=20$ strata, with stratum sizes $\nm=10$ or $\nm=40$.
 For the proportion of treated units (i.e., propensity scores), we consider scenarios involving equal or unequal propensity scores across strata.
 In scenarios with equal propensity scores, we set $\rhom=0.5$ for all strata.
 In scenarios with unequal propensity scores, we set $\rhom=0.4$ for the first half of the strata and $\rhom=0.6$ for the second half.
 For the potential outcome distributions, we consider four cases: